UrbanInstitute/state-economic-monitor/TO_DO.md

-	- Map and line tooltip
-	- line hover style
 - Mobile
 - Img download
 - Data download
-- share url
-- fb and twitter links
+- carousel back button, cycle as nice to have
+- carousel click whole card to activate
-- about page
+- carousel center
+- disabled opts tooltips
 - updater
-- queryparams
 	- if direct link from card, make sure that card is shown on load (new param)
-- bug (?) a bunch of empty voronoi paths
-- bug if end date set to first availabel date
-- deal w barchart interruption transition
-- select a state error/msg on line chart w/ no values

-Mobile default, pick a card that has a state selected (ask richard)
+	- Mobile default, pick a card that has a state selected (ask richard)
+- map legend

 Mobile notes:
 Cards?
 Menus are full screen takeover
 No charts below 600

+Launch:
+redirect all SEM pages to home page